 You know the rest.
 Pokémon Go was THE breakout hit of 2016, as people of all ages began hunting imaginary cartoon creatures and throwing virtual balls at them.
 What really distinguished this global phenomenon was the fact Pokémon’s universe was based on the real one.
 A player’s presence was GPS tracked on a cartoon map of real roads and landmarks, with water-based characters found beside actual ponds and lakes.
 When players tracked down a Pokémon, the smartphones and tablets used to hunt them through animated streets switched to camera modes, with cartoon creatures suddenly superimposed onto everyday surroundings.

 This was many people’s first taste of augmented reality, and Pokémon Go’s instant success kick-started this fledgling industry.
 AR now has its own two-day summit in California, and industry observers have repeatedly upscaled their end-of-decade predictions for the sector’s value to a remarkable $100 billion.
-Blue-chip brands like Microsoft and Google are racing to develop dedicated AR hardware, while Samsung freely admit AR offers far more scope than the sensory-deprivation VR alternative.
+Blue-chip brands like Microsoft and Google are racing to develop dedicated AR hardware, while Samsung freely admits AR offers far more scope than the sensory-deprivation VR alternative.
 And retailers from Converse to IKEA have launched AR apps to display product information as you look at an item, or to demonstrate how furniture might look in your home by projecting to-scale 3D models.

 AR Possibilities … Who Knows?